 The AoA separates lifestyles into 5 main domains:

-It maps out top-priority actions individuals everywhere can take to reduce their carbon footprint based on scientific evidence.
+It maps out top-priority actions individuals everywhere can take to reduce their carbon footprint based on scientific evidence and hopefully makes us rethinking how we consume.
 By making individual changes to what food we eat, the stuff we buy, how we spend our money, how we move around and what we do for fun, we can bring about new ways of living that have more positive planet impacts.

 15 day social media Take Action Challenge